hanabi/hanabi.github.io/docs/variant-specific/pink.md

 ## Level 19 - Other Special Moves

-### The Turnabout Ejection (for 1's and 5's)
+### The Turnabout Ejection (with 1's or 5's)

-- If a player uses *Pink Promise* to falsely indicate a pink 1 as a pink 5 **or** a pink 5 as a pink 1, this is a dangerous lie that must be immediately resolved.
+- If a player violates *Pink Promise* to falsely indicate a pink 5 as a 1, **or** a playable pink card as a 5, this is a dangerous lie that must be immediately resolved.
 - In this situation, the next player must immediately play their *Second Finesse Position* to prove what happened.
 This is called a *Turnabout Ejection*.
 - After the *Ejection*, the player who received the clue will know that the focused card's identity has been "reversed".
 - For example, in a 3-player game: